hackpacific/to_do_list_api/README.md

   </tbody>
 </table>

+### Datetime
+Datetime objects are stored in UTC time.

 ## DEMO

 The To Do List Demo is located at /demo.
 It uses the user id 1 to make requests.